GT's Guide to Tailgating in Baton Rouge for the LSU Game

 Where is the best area to park close to the stadium yet still have room to tailgate?
 If you're a Gator fan and are thinking about taking an RV to an away game, this is definitely the trip to make it happen!
 GT.com has reserved a secure lot in downtown Baton Rouge for GATORS ONLY.
 We will also be hosting gameday tailgate festivities with an added Cajun flair too!
 We will be serving Jambalaya, listening to some great music, and competing in some fun tailgate games as well.

-For regular parking, the north side LSU lots are small and fill up quickly.
+If you're planning to venture down and tailgating with the French/Redneck/Cajuns from Louisiana, the north side LSU lots are small and fill up quickly so get there early.
 Avoid parking in the high-crime neighborhood to the north of campus, the better parking is on the south side anyway.
-If you run late, the big free grass lots off the river road aren't that far from the stadium.
+If you run late, the big grass lots off the river road aren't that far from the stadium, and that's the road GT's lot is on- River Road.

 For more information on parking from LSU, see Getting to the LSU Game: Traffic, Parking, and Tailgating